shevernitskiy/amo/README.md

 # Contribution

-Pull request, issues and feedback are very welcome.
-Code style is formatted with deno fmt.
+Pull requests, issues, and feedback are very welcome.
+Code style is formatted with `deno fmt`.

 # License